dbrattli/Felizia/README.md

 ## TODO

-- Shortcodes, reference e.g Feliz REACT components in Markdown would be really cool.
+- Short-codes, reference e.g Feliz REACT components in Markdown would be really cool.

 - Taxonomies, tagging content

+- Themes, is there a way to share themes as with Hugo?
+Not that easy when Feliz templates must be listed in project `.fsproj` files.

 - Data folder, have a data folder with additional data or even a database connection

 - Archetypes, use e.g a `dotnet tool` to create new pages based on archetypes templates.

 - Many other things are currently not supported.
 Please provide feature request as an issue or a PR.

+- Reduce the transfer size of the state / model.
+Would be cool to allow it to be dynamic, server "patchable" ...